anvix9/anvix9.github.io/_posts/2024-06-22-monograph-3-philosophy-or-intuition-mother-of-science.markdown

 <br/>
 <p style="text-align: justify;">
-So for an individual, Philosophy has been part of and integrated into his life, consciously or not.
+So for an individual, philosophy has been part of and integrated into his life, consciously or not.
 But when it comes to a scientist, the question becomes extremely urgent.
-It becomes urgent because, as a scientist, being at the borderline of what is known and unknown is exactly his reality.
+It becomes urgent because, as a scientist, being at the borderline of what is known and unknown is exactly a brutal fact.
 Pushing forward in favor of the known necessitates examining and understanding in depth the groundings of society and at the granular level its own perceptions.
-Because, the directions taken by him should not be biased by its own perceptions (taken from society since then), but rather must reflect the reality as it is, in other words, the transparency of the scientist must be as such that its own philosophy matches "what it is", reality.
+Because, the directions taken by him should not be biased by its own perceptions (taken from society since then), but rather must <mark>reflect</mark> the reality as it is, in other words, the transparency of the scientist must be as such that its own philosophy matches "what it is", reality.
 Which means that the justifications of his actions must be aligned with the reality as much as possible.
 </p>